Abhinandan-Belagavi/Parallel_GPU_Computing_Lab/EXP-1/Part-B_OpenMP/README.md

 ## Overview

-This part implements **Matrix Multiplication using OpenMP** for shared-memory parallel programming.
-The computation is divided among multiple CPU threads to improve performance over the sequential implementation.
+This experiment implements **Matrix Multiplication using OpenMP**, a shared-memory parallel programming model that utilizes multiple CPU threads to improve execution performance.

 ## Theory

-OpenMP is a shared-memory parallel programming model that allows multiple threads to execute different parts of a program simultaneously.
-The outer loop of the matrix multiplication algorithm is parallelized using `#pragma omp parallel for`, enabling multiple CPU cores to compute matrix rows concurrently.
+OpenMP allows a program to execute multiple threads simultaneously on a multi-core processor.
+In this experiment, the outer loop of the matrix multiplication algorithm is parallelized using the `#pragma omp parallel for` directive.
+Each thread computes different rows of the output matrix while sharing the same memory space.

+## Working Principle

+1. Initialize matrices A and B.
+2. Set the number of OpenMP threads using `OMP_NUM_THREADS`.
+3. Parallelize the outer loop using OpenMP directives.
+4. Execute matrix multiplication using multiple CPU threads.
+5. Verify the output and measure execution time.

-## Tools and Technologies
+## Tools Used

 * C Programming
 * GCC Compiler with OpenMP (`-fopenmp`)
 * WSL2 Ubuntu
 * OpenMP Library

-## Files Included

-* `matrix_openmp.c` – OpenMP source code.
-* `Lab1_PartB_Report.docx` – Detailed lab report.
-* `screenshots/` – Thread configuration, compilation, CPU usage, and output screenshots.

-## Expected Output
+## Output

 * Matrix Size: **4000 × 4000**
 * Threads Used: **8**